-Dan Liang is a graduate student within the Bioinformatics and Computational Biology program.
+Dan Liang is a PhD student within the Bioinformatics and Computational Biology program.
 She earned her B.S. in Biology and Chemistry with honors from Jilin University.
 She earned her Master's degree in Biochemistry and Molecular Biology at the Institute of Biophysics, Chinese Academy of Science.
 She joined the lab in 2016.

 Oleh Krupa is a PhD candidate in the Joint Department of Biomedical Engineering at UNC - Chapel Hill and NC State.
 He earned his B.S. in Bioengineering and Masters in Biomedical Engineering at Cornell University.
 Afterwards he worked for two years at Rockefeller University studying the molecular mechanisms of Parkinson’s disease.
 Oleh is interested in applying his engineering skills towards expanding in vitro models of cortical development.